Silver Tetra Care Guide: Tank Setup, Diet, Tank Mates, and More

 The silver tetra has a broad native range across northeastern South America.
 It’s found in Guyana, Suriname, French Guiana, Trinidad, Venezuela, and the lower Amazon basin in Brazil.
 This wide distribution contributes to its adaptability in aquarium conditions, as wild populations have adapted to a variety of water types across their range.

 In the wild, silver tetras inhabit slow-moving rivers, streams, and floodplain pools with varying water conditions from clear to slightly turbid.
 They’re often found in areas with moderate vegetation and are tolerant of a wider range of pH and hardness than many South American tetras.
-They tend to congregate in open areas where they school in the mid-water column.
+They will congregate in open areas where they school in the mid-water column.

 The species has also been introduced to waters outside its native range, including parts of the United States (Florida and Hawaii), where feral populations have established.
 This speaks to its adaptability and resilience.